Peter Brown (singer): Music career (1977–85)

 In 1980, Brown released another charting dance song (#6 on Billboard's Dance Chart) called "Can't Be Love – Do It to Me Anyway", which was only released as a 12" single and never appeared on an album.
 The initial success of his career was soon overshadowed by legal disputes and the eventual bankruptcy of TK Records.
-After the dust cleared he was able to sign a new record contract with Warner Brothers with the help of a new management team, Wiesner/DeMann Entertainment.
+After the dust cleared, he was able to sign a new record contract with RCA Records with the help of a new management team, Wiesner/DeMann Entertainment.
 The 1983 album was called Back to the Front, and was produced by Brown with executive producer Bob Gaudio (The Four Seasons) and recorded at Gaudio/Valli Recording Studios in Hollywood, California.
 Featured are musical guests Michael Brecker (saxophone) and Michael Boddicker (synthesizers).
 From this album, the song "Baby Gets High" reached #104 U.S. Billboard and #6 on Billboard's Disco Chart.
 Brown remained with Freddy DeMann after he started a solo management company whose clients included Madonna and Michael Jackson.

 In 1984, Brown co-wrote "Material Girl", which became one of Madonna's biggest hits and signature song.
 It also made Brown's music publishing company, Minong Publishing one of the year's top music publishers.

 Brown also wrote a song for Agnetha Fältskog, "Maybe It Was Magic".
 Peter Cetera from the group Chicago was producing her solo album I Stand Alone and liked the song.
 Brown also wrote "East Meets West" for the Japanese group Sandii & the Sunsetz.
 Brown's final hit was "They Only Come Out at Night" which hit the number one slot on Billboard magazine's Dance Chart in April 1984.
 Brown's fourth and final album Snap was recorded at Pumpkin Recording Studios in Oak Lawn, Illinois, owned by Gary Loizzo, who was a former member of The American Breed and sang their hit "Bend Me Shape Me" in 1968.
-This album contained the song "Zie Zie Won't Dance" which spawned Brown's music video by the same name.
+This album contained the song "Zie Zie Won't Dance" which spawned Brown's music video of the same name.
 The video, filmed in London, was nominated for best video (special effects, art direction and editing) along with videos by Madonna and Bruce Springsteen at the second MTV Music Video Awards in 1985.

 In the late 1980s, a severe case of tinnitus prompted Brown to quit the music business in an attempt to preserve his damaged hearing.
 He began a design company which headed the award-winning redesign of the Chicago Board Options Exchange Internet site, among other wide-ranging design and architectural projects.